scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 Q1: "Is "papers with code" in your view meant primarily for academic researchers or for industry researchers?"

+A1 (live): We tried to have both use cases served.
+For academic researchers, maybe in your field you know very well how the latest papers compare, but as soon as you go to an adjacent field, it's hard to keep up with what's happening.
+We're trying to collect this information for researchers like "I'm maybe an NLP researcher but what's happening in computer vision?"
+We want to help researchers follow what's the cutting edge in machine learning.
+But we're also trying to help machine learning engineers at the same time - When building NLP models, it's nice to see all the methodologies & code libraries to see which one is easiest to use/fits my use case.
+By linking all these artifacts, I'm hoping we can serve all these use cases.

 Q2: "How do you link entities of tasks from each paper?
 (Is the information easy to download for the public? i.e. is it within one of the three available download links in the about section?)"

+A2 (live):  For task linking, it's probably the most rudimentary of all the stuff we're doing.
+We look at abstracts and do some basic keyword matching, and then the community comes in and curates it.
+That works relatively well (kind of).
+There's problems with recall.
+We're working on a new way of doing this by looking at the citations, what types of datasets they're looking at, looking at the tables, but it hasn't hit production yet.

+Q3: "Are components of this platform open, and can people adapt them for other collaborative efforts around paper extractions, maybe for results in other domains?"

+A3 (live): Everything we do in terms of extraction is on our GitHub.
+So you can go and have a look there.

+Q4 (follow-up from another audience member): "+1 and also, is the data (papers + extracted results) available for e.g. creating a dataset for training supervised extraction?"

+A4 (live): 100% of the data is free under CC-BY-SA.
+It's essentially a collection of JSONs.
+You can download all of them and do whatever kind of research you want on that.
+If you want to do some type of research, you can also get in touch and I might be able to help you.

+### Unanswered

-Q3: "Is the focus on equating tasks with scores on datasets good or bad for DL-science in the long run?"
+Zoom: "Is the focus on equating tasks with scores on datasets good or bad for DL-science in the long run?"

-Q4: "At any point do you envision your platform (since you have both code and the paper) where one might interactively play with the parameters and see results in relation to the rest of the results / papers you index.. sort of live experiments where possible?"
+Zoom: "At any point do you envision your platform (since you have both code and the paper) where one might interactively play with the parameters and see results in relation to the rest of the results / papers you index.. sort of live experiments where possible?"

-Q5: "Are components of this platform open, and can people adapt them for other collaborative efforts around paper extractions, maybe for results in other domains?"

-Q6 (follow-up from another audience member): "+1 and also, is the data (papers + extracted results) available for e.g. creating a dataset for training supervised extraction?"

-Q7: "The new accessibility standards for PDF require rather strict formatting of tables for the software for visually challenged users to read them.
+Zoom: "The new accessibility standards for PDF require rather strict formatting of tables for the software for visually challenged users to read them.
 Do you plan to use this formatting when available?"

 **More comments from audience:**

-Jodi: "Thanks for baking licensing in! :)"
+J: "Thanks for baking licensing in! :)"

 # Iris Shen